Perspective | Four days before the start of freshman year, a Virginia teen was trapped in Kabul

 She talked to the children, counseling them.

-The girls — 10-year-old Sara and Safa, 7 — weren’t talking much, and Aria was sullen.
+The girls — 10-year-old Sara and Safa, 7 — weren’t talking much, and Wais was sullen.
 He told Kuriansky they were stressed financially.
 He had enough money for backpacks and shoes, but he would have to apply for food stamps as soon as the children headed to school.

 Kuriansky told them back-to-school shopping at the discount store was a good idea.
 And it was — new kicks made Mustafa feel ready to conquer the halls of Thomas Edison High School.

-Then, the Dr. Judy who really knows what makes people tick told them to go to a music store.
+Then the Dr. Judy who really knows what makes people tick told them to go to a music store.
 Mustafa had told her how much music means to him, that it soothes him to play.

-Mustafa’s eyes widened when they stepped in, and as soon as he sat in front of a keyboard he filled that showroom with Afghan music.
+Mustafa’s eyes widened when they stepped in, and as soon as he sat at a keyboard he filled that showroom with Afghan music.
 Kuriansky got on the phone with the clerk and bought the teen a keyboard of his own.

-“He is in school now,” Aria said.
+“He is in school now,” Wais said.
 “He has some of his friends and they reconnected.
 When he gets home, he drops his backpack and goes right to the piano.”

 Twitter: @petulad